mariadb-corporation/MaxScale/Documentation/Monitors/MariaDB-Monitor.md

 to backends are different from the ones the servers use to connect to each other, `assume_unique_hostnames` should be set to OFF.
-In this mode, MaxScale uses server id:s it queries from the servers and the `Master_Server_Id` fields of the slave connections to deduce which server is replicating from which.
+In this mode, MaxScale uses server id:s it queries from the servers and the `Master_Server_Id` fields of the replica connections to deduce which server is replicating from which.
 This is not perfect though, since MaxScale doesn't know the id:s of servers it has never connected to (e.g. server has been down since MaxScale was started).
-Also, the `Master_Server_Id`-field may have an incorrect value if the slave connection has not been established.
-MaxScale will only trust the value if the monitor has seen the slave connection IO thread connected at least once.
-If this is not the case, the slave connection is ignored.
+Also, the `Master_Server_Id`-field may have an incorrect value if the replica connection has not been established.
+MaxScale will only trust the value if the monitor has seen the replica connection IO thread connected at least once.
+If this is not the case, the replica connection is ignored.

 ### `master_conditions`

 Enum, default: *primary_monitor_master*.
 Designate additional conditions for *Master*-status, i.e qualified for read and write queries.

-Normally, if a suitable master candidate server is found as described in [Master selection](#master-selection), MaxScale designates it *Master*.
+Normally, if a suitable primary candidate server is found as described in [Primary selection](#primary-selection), MaxScale designates it *Master*.
-*master_conditions* sets additional conditions for a master server.
+*master_conditions* sets additional conditions for a primary server.
 This setting is an enum, allowing multiple conditions to be set simultaneously.
-Conditions 2, 3 and 4 refer to slave servers.
-If combined, a single slave must fulfill all of the given conditions for the master to be viable.
+Conditions 2, 3 and 4 refer to replica servers.
+If combined, a single replica must fulfill all of the given conditions for the primary to be viable.

-If the master candidate fails *master_conditions* but fulfills *slave_conditions*, it may be designated *Slave* instead.
+If the primary candidate fails *master_conditions* but fulfills *slave_conditions*, it may be designated *Slave* instead.

 The available conditions are:

 1. none : No additional conditions
-2. connecting_slave : At least one immediate slave (not behind relay) is attempting to replicate or is replicating from the master (Slave_IO_Running is 'Yes' or 'Connecting', Slave_SQL_Running is 'Yes').
-A slave with incorrect replication credentials does not count.
-If the slave is currently down, results from the last successful monitor tick are used.
+2. connecting_slave : At least one immediate replica (not behind relay) is attempting to replicate or is replicating from the primary (Slave_IO_Running is 'Yes' or 'Connecting', Slave_SQL_Running is 'Yes').
+A replica with incorrect replication credentials does not count.
+If the replica is currently down, results from the last successful monitor tick are used.
 3. connected_slave : Same as above, with the difference that the replication connection must be up (Slave_IO_Running is 'Yes').
-If the slave is currently down, results from the last successful monitor tick are used.
+If the replica is currently down, results from the last successful monitor tick are used.
 4. running_slave : Same as *connecting_slave*, with the addition that the
-slave must also be *Running*.
+replica must also be *Running*.
 5. primary_monitor_master : If this MaxScale is
-[cooperating](#cooperative-monitoring) with another MaxScale and this is the secondary MaxScale, require that the candidate master is selected also by the primary MaxScale.
+[cooperating](#cooperative-monitoring) with another MaxScale and this is the secondary MaxScale, require that the candidate primary is selected also by the primary MaxScale.

-The default value of this setting is `master_requirements=primary_monitor_master` to ensure that both monitors use the same master server when cooperating.
+The default value of this setting is `master_requirements=primary_monitor_master` to ensure that both monitors use the same primary server when cooperating.

-For example, to require that the master must have a slave which is both connected and running, set
+For example, to require that the primary must have a replica which is both connected and running, set
 ```
 master_conditions=connected_slave,running_slave